ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 ---

-## Getting Started
+## Scalable Pixel Streaming Frontend Pieces
 ### The Library
 The Library is the part of the Scalable Pixel Streaming Frontend that consumes the Epic Games Pixel Streaming Frontend and UI Frontend.
 It includes all of the custom signalling server logic that Scalable Pixel Streaming signalling servers require to work.
 The Library can be either obtained through [Github](https://github.com/ScalablePixelStreaming/Frontend) or [NPM](https://www.npmjs.com/package/@tensorworks/libspsfrontend).
 To make use of the Library it must be initialised via HTML and Javascript.
 The Example below is but one example of initialize the Library.

 ### The Typescript Example
 The Typescript Example is a simple HTML, CSS and TypeScript implementation of what a user could create to initialize the Scalable Pixel Streaming Frontend Library.
 Its role is to instantiate the library's components and help start the Scalable Pixel Streaming connection to the signalling server.
 Please note  how a user chooses to initialize Library is open to interpretation and the users requirements and is not limited to the Typescript Example.
+## Getting Started; installation and consumption
 ### Building for Development vs Production
 Within the Scalable Pixel Streaming Frontend there are several npm scripts that can be used to build the Library and Example for either development or production use cases.
 When building for development this will enable source maps for debugging.
 When building for production this will disable source maps, minimize console output and minimize the dist contents.
-Below are a list of npm commands for both the Library and Example and what each command does:
+Below are a list of npm scripts for both the Library and Example and what each command does:

-#### Library commands
+#### Library scripts
-Please ensure that all Library commands are executed from the `library` directory and a user must first run `npm install` to install all the Libraries dependencies.
+Please ensure that all Library scripts are executed from the `library` directory and a user must first run `npm install` to install all the Libraries dependencies.
 - `npm run build-dev`: Build the Library in development mode
 - `npm run build-prod`: Build the Library in production mode

-#### Example commands
+#### Example scripts
-Please ensure that all example commands are executed from the `examples/typescript` directory.
+Please ensure that all example scripts are executed from the `examples/typescript` directory.
 It is always recommended that a user installs the Library first as the example requires the Library.
 Contrary to this however, `build-all-dev` and `build-all-prod` do not require the Library to be installed and built first and will install and build both the Library and Example and all dependencies.
 - `npm run build-dev`: Build the Library in development mode
 - `npm run build-prod`: Build the Library in production mode
 - `npm run serve-dev`: Serve the Example locally using the Library in development mode